saucelabs/node-saucectl/README.md

 __Note:__ `saucectl` installation are disabled on Sauce Labs Cloud.
 If you wish to force the installation, set the `FORCE_INSTALL_SAUCECTL` environment variable to `true`.

-### Install binary from Mirror
+### Install Binary from a Mirror Site

-Use the `SAUCECTL_INSTALL_BINARY_MIRROR` env to override the default download base site (https://github.com/saucelabs/saucectl/releases/download)
+Override the default download site by setting the `SAUCECTL_INSTALL_BINARY_MIRROR` environment variable to a custom URL.
+The default site is [Sauce Labs saucectl releases](https://github.com/saucelabs/saucectl/releases/download).

 ```bash
 SAUCECTL_INSTALL_BINARY_MIRROR=https://your-mirror-download-site.com/foo/bar npm i -g saucectl